 It is quite difficult to determine how long a cat will live as there are many factors to consider.
 Nature vs nurture is a big determining factor that can affect certain breeds differently.
 Underlying conditions and unexpected illness can of course alter a cat's life span, which is why getting your older cat regular geriatric care is so important.

-Assuming a cat lives a long and healthy life, our Suffolk County vets share 5 of the best cat breeds that have a longer lifespan.
+Assuming a cat lives a long and healthy life, our Deer Park vets share 5 of the best cat breeds that have a longer lifespan.

 Siamese Cat Breed